anusha-murali/anusha-murali.github.io/dfs.md

       print(stack.pop(), end=' ')
 ```

-Let us use the above function to run DFS on the following example:
+Let us use the above functions to run DFS on the following example:

 >Example: Run DFS on the following graph and print out the order in which the vertices are visited in postorder.
 >